 Letterkenny Army Depot was established in 1941 as an ammunition and general supply storage depot.
 In 1961, its Directorate of Ammunition Operations began supporting Army air-defense missiles and Air Force intercept missiles.
-In 1999, the Directorate of Ammunition Operations was renamed Letterkenny
+In 1999, the Directorate of

-Munitions Center, and command and control was transferred to Crane Army Ammunition Activity.
-In 2016, the Secretary of the Army designated LEMC as the CITE for surveillance, receipt, storage, issue, testing and repair for the Army Tactical Missile System and the Guided Multiple Rocket Launch System.
+Ammunition Operations was renamed Letterkenny Munitions Center, and command and control was transferred to Crane Army Ammunition Activity.
+In 2016, the Secretary of the Army designated LEMC as the CITE for surveillance, receipt, storage, issue, testing and repair for the ATMS and GMLRS.
 LEMC is a government-owned, government-operated installation.